The BEST Deep-Fried Turkey {With Injection Recipe}

 Can I use a different type of injectable liquid?

-Yes, you can experiment with different types of liquids to find your ideal flavor profile.
+Yes, you can experiment with different types of liquids to find your favorite.
 But I’ve tried many, and this one is the best!

 Why is the oil temperature so high?